rocky-linux/documentation/docs/guides/contribute/createnew.md

 6. Now, run git commit for the changes you have made.
 7. Example: git commit -m "Added the help.md file"
 8. Next, push your changes to your forked repository: git push https://github.com/your_fork_name/documentation main
 9. Next, repeat steps 6 and 7 above: Create a Pull Request.
 This request lets the upstream administrators know that you have a new file (or files) that you would like them to merge with the master branch.
-Click on "Pull Request" in the upper-left of the screen
+Click on "Pull Request" in the upper-left corner of the screen.

 Watch for comments within the PR for requested revisions and clarifications.